Cardinals vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 57 hits with 16 doubles, three triples, seven home runs and 16 walks.
-He has driven in 36 runs with eight stolen bases.
+- Reynolds has 17 doubles, three triples, seven home runs, 17 walks and 36 RBI (58 total hits).
+He has swiped eight bases.

 Reynolds Recent Games